BytePane

 Best For: Terminal-native developers

-jq is the gold standard for command-line JSON processing.
+jq is a common standard for command-line JSON processing.
 It is a lightweight, portable tool that lets you slice, filter, map, and transform JSON data using a powerful expression language.
-For developers who work primarily in the terminal, jq is indispensable for scripting and data processing pipelines.
+For developers who work primarily in the terminal, jq is highly useful for scripting and data processing pipelines.

 However, jq has a steep learning curve — the expression syntax is powerful but not intuitive for beginners.
-It requires installation on your system, has no graphical interface, no tree view, and no syntax highlighting. jq excels at automated JSON processing in scripts and pipelines, but for ad-hoc formatting and visualization, a browser-based tool like BytePane is far more efficient.
-Many developers use both — jq for scripting and BytePane for quick formatting and visual inspection.
+It requires installation on your system, has no graphical interface, no tree view, and no syntax highlighting. jq excels at automated JSON processing in scripts and pipelines, while a browser-based tool like BytePane can be faster for quick formatting and visual inspection.
+Many developers use both — jq for scripting and BytePane for quick pasted payloads.

 + Powerful query/transform language